aegis-icons/aegis-icons/CONTRIBUTING.md

   - For multi-color logos, pick the best looking or most used color.
     - **Tip:** In Illustrator, if logo is using gradient, use [this method](http://miraimages.com/illustrator-gradient-colors-to-swatches/) <sup>[[wayback machine]](https://web.archive.org/web/20200606124113/http://miraimages.com/illustrator-gradient-colors-to-swatches/)</sup> to extract all the colors in the gradient to the swatches.
 - If icon you're making is using dark background, you **have to make** `bg.var` icon version as well.
-  - Or opposite, background is too bright for white logo, then make `fg.var` icon version.
+  - Or opposite, if background is too bright for white logo, then make `fg.var` icon version.
 - For generic icons, use background color `#607D8B` <sup><a href="#ftn2" id="ftn-sec2">[2]</a></sup> and white foreground.
   - Templates `ai_template_generic.ait` & `svg_template_generic.svg` has correct background color set.